Texas Alcoholic Beverage Commission: 2018 Sunset Review

 Two major amendments were added to the TABC Sunset bill during debate in the Texas House of Representatives and Texas Senate.
 One amendment allows brewery permit holders to sell malt beverages to-go to consumers at their on-site taprooms or tasting rooms; the other removes the five-permit limit for Package Store permits and the consanguinity provision which allowed family members to combine their permits in order to legally exceed the five-permit limit.

 The final version of the bill was passed unanimously by the Texas Senate and the Texas House; Governor Greg Abbott signed the bill into law during a June 15, 2019 ceremony at the Austin Beerworks brewery.

-Following the recommendations of the 2018 sunset review, TABC implemented the Alcohol Industry Management Solution (AIMS) in September 2021.
-AIMS was an implementation of a SaaS system - Gov2biz.
-It allowed TABC to modernize operations, cut costs and improve customer service.
+Following the recommendations of the 2018 sunset review, TABC implemented the Alcohol Industry Management System (AIMS) in September 2021.
+The online-only system allowed TABC to modernize operations, cut costs and improve customer service, while providing users a means to more quickly and easily submit and track applications, letters and other documents.